 Periorbital Syringoma Treated With Radiofrequency and Carbon Dioxide (CO2) Laser in 5 Patients

-July 2012 | Volume 11 | Issue 7 | Case Report | 879 | Copyright © July 2012
+July 2012 | Volume 11 | Issue 7 | Case Reports | 879 | Copyright © July 2012

 Syringomas are common benign eccrine ductal adnexial tumors, commonly found in periorbital area.
 Periorbital syringomas are

 aesthetically disturbing difficult to treat.
 Many treatment modalities are described in the literature, including topical and surgical

 methods, with potential problems such as postinflammatory hyper- and hypopigmentation, low efficacy, or scar formation.
 We